solana-labs/solana/book/src/proposals/booting-from-snapshot.md

-2) We reject any snapshots `S` where `S` is less than the root of `L` and `S` is not in the list of roots in blocktree because this means `S` is for a different fork than the one this validiator last rooted.
+2) We reject any snapshots `S` where `S` is less than the root of `L` and `S` is not in the list of roots in blocktree because this means `S` is for a different fork than the one this validator last rooted.
 Thus it's critical for consistency in `replay_stage` that the order of events when setting a new root
 is: